 Elderberries- A Great Plant to Have Around

 Elderberry bushes are the first plants I plant when we move somewhere new.
 Not only are they beautiful and easy to care for, but they provide many nutritional benefits in both the flowers as well as the ripened berries.
-They are a wonderful herb to start with if you are just learning about herbs, because there are so many nourishing recipes that you can make that are delicious.
-For example, I use them in elderberry gummies for the children’s vitamins, elderberry syrup, winter immunity tincture, winter solstice citrus and pine shrub, elderflower face tonic, elderflower and chamomile tea, and many other recipes.
+They are a wonderful herb to start with if you are just learning about herbs because there are so many nourishing recipes that you can make that are delicious.
+For example, not only do I use them in this elderberry syrup, but elderberry gummies for the children’s vitamins, winter immunity tincture, winter solstice citrus and pine shrub, elderflower face tonic, elderflower and chamomile tea, and many other recipes.
 I am only getting started.
 Get the kids involved.
-Packed with a powerful antioxidant punch, they are a life saver to have around.
+Packed with a powerful antioxidant punch, they are a lifesaver to have around.

 Elderberry Syrup Ingredients and Their Nutritive Properties

 - Ginger – reduces inflammation and stimulates circulation